rohanhrk/core/oops.md

 	}
 }
 ```
+###### Note :
-Note : **The combination of static and final in Java is makes a variable constanst**
+The combination of static and final in Java is makes a variable constanst.

 ## THIS KEYWORD
-*'this'* is a keyword used in member functions to access local variables with the same name as data members. *'this'* refer to the current object to which function is called
+*'this'* is a keyword used in member functions to access local variables with the same name as data members. *'this'* refer to the current object to which function is called.

 ## IMPORT STATEMENT